Deploy W&B with Kubernetes Operator

 On-premises Kubernetes clusters typically require manual load balancer configuration.
 Options include:

-* **External load balancer**: Configure an existing hardware or software load balancer (F5, HAProxy, etc.)
+* **External load balancer**: Configure an existing hardware or software load balancer, such as F5 or HAProxy.

 For detailed load balancer configuration examples, see the [Reference Architecture networking section](/platform/hosting/self-managed/ref-arch#networking).